Criteria for Listing

 Criteria Used in Evaluating National Register Eligibility

-The following criteria are used by the State Historic Preservation Officer and the Keeper of the National Register in evaluating properties for eligibility for listing in the National Register.
+The following criteria are used by the State Historic Preservation Officer and the Keeper of the National Register in evaluating properties for eligibility for listing in the National Register of Historic Places.

 Criteria for Evaluation